 Goal: To transform the smartphone into a hyperspectral ophthalmoscope for screening cases of retinal hypoxia.

-These projects involve the use of sensors to detect and quantify indicators of health without requiring direct involvement the people being monitored.
+These projects involve the use of sensors to detect digital health biomarkers without requiring direct involvement from the people being monitored.

 These projects involve studying people's experiences as they interact with health-related technologies.